-- (b) Operational Limits: Operation of the equipment listed in this section shall not exceed the limits listed below.
-Compliance with these limits shall be assessed through compliance with the monitoring, recordkeeping and reporting conditions in this permit. - (i) Supply Boat Main Engine Limits: The combined fuel use for all Point Arguello Project supply boat main engines shall not exceed: 1,967 gallons per day; 90,269 gallons per quarter; 361,254 gallons per year of diesel fuel. - (ii) Supply Boat Auxiliary Engine Limits: Except for vessels with Dynamic Positioning Systems powered by generator engines, the combined fuel use for all Point Arguello Project supply boat auxiliary engines (generators and bow thruster) shall not exceed: 239 gallons per day; 9,784 gallons per quarter; 39,149 gallons per year of diesel fuel. - (iii) Supply Boat Auxiliary Engine Limits for Vessels with Dynamic Positioning Systems: The combined fuel use for all Point Arguello Project supply boat main engines and generator engines on vessels with Dynamic Positioning Systems powered by generator engines shall not exceed: 2,206 gallons per day; 100,053 gallons per quarter; 400,403 gallons per year of diesel fuel. - (iv) The auxiliary generators on the Adel Elise shall not be operated simultaneously at any time. - (v) The M/V Challenger or other approved supply vessel with Dynamic Positioning Systems powered by generator engines, shall not be operated simultaneously with any other supply boat at any time in support of the Pt.
+(b) Operational Limits: Operation of the equipment listed in this section shall not exceed the limits listed below.
+Compliance with these limits shall be assessed through compliance with the monitoring, recordkeeping and reporting conditions in this permit.

+- (i) Supply Boat Main Engine Limits: The combined fuel use for all Point Arguello Project supply boat main engines shall not exceed: 1,967 gallons per day; 90,269 gallons per quarter; 361,254 gallons per year of diesel fuel. - (ii) Supply Boat Auxiliary Engine Limits: Except for vessels with Dynamic Positioning Systems powered by generator engines, the combined fuel use for all Point Arguello Project supply boat auxiliary engines (generators and bow thruster) shall not exceed: 239 gallons per day; 9,784 gallons per quarter; 39,149 gallons per year of diesel fuel. - (iii) Supply Boat Auxiliary Engine Limits for Vessels with Dynamic Positioning Systems: The combined fuel use for all Point Arguello Project supply boat main engines and generator engines on vessels with Dynamic Positioning Systems powered by generator engines shall not exceed: 2,206 gallons per day; 100,053 gallons per quarter; 400,403 gallons per year of diesel fuel - (iv) The auxiliary generators on the Adel Elise shall not be operated simultaneously at any time. - (v) The M/V Challenger or other approved supply vessel with Dynamic Positioning Systems powered by generator engines, shall not be operated simultaneously with any other supply boat at any time in support of the Pt.
 Arguello OCS Platforms. - (vi) Emergency Response Boat Engine Limits: The emergency response boat engines shall not use more than: 20,000 gallons per quarter; 80,000 gallons per year of diesel fuel.
-The permittee's pro-rated allocation of allowable emergency response boat fuel usage shall not exceed: 5,000 gallons per quarter; 20,000 gallons per year of diesel fuel. - (vii) Spot-Charter Limits: The number of allowable annual spot charter supply boat trips shall not exceed ten-percent of the actual annual number of trips made by the controlled (i.e., primary) supply boats.
-A trip is defined as any time the boat makes a trip from port to the platform and back (i.e., a round trip). - (viii) Marine Survival Craft: The marine survival craft shall be limited to 200 hours of operation per year.
+The permittee's pro-rated allocation of allowable emergency response boat fuel usage shall not exceed: 5,000 gallons per quarter; 20,000 gallons per year of diesel fuel. - (vii) Marine Survival Craft.
+The marine survival crafts shall be limited to a total of 200 hours of operation per year. - (viii) Spot-Charter Limits: The number of allowable annual spot charter crew boat trips shall not exceed one trip per year.
+The number of allowable annual spot charter supply boat trips shall not exceed ten-percent of the actual annual number of trips made by the controlled (i.e., primary) supply boats.
+A trip is defined as any time the boat makes a trip from port to the platform and back (i.e. a round trip). - (ix) Liquid Fuel Sulfur Limit: Diesel fuel used by all IC engines shall have a sulfur content no greater than 0.0015 weight percent. - (x) New and Replacement Supply Boats: The permittee may utilize any new/replacement project boat without the need for a permit revision if that boat meets the following conditions: - (1) The main engines are of the same or less bhp rating; and - (2) The combined pounds per day potential to emit (PTE) of all generator and bow thruster engines is the same or less than the sum of the pounds per day

-- (ix) Liquid Fuel Sulfur Limit: Diesel fuel used by all IC engines shall have a sulfur content no greater than 0.0015 weight percent. - (x) New and Replacement Supply Boats: The permittee may utilize any new/replacement project boat without the need for a permit revision if that boat meets the following conditions: - (1) The main engines are of the same or less bhp rating; and - (2) The combined pounds per day potential to emit (PTE) of all generator and bow thruster engines is the same or less than the sum of the pounds per day PTE for these engines as determined from the corresponding Table 5.1-3 emission line items of this permit; and - (3) The NO_x, ROC, CO, PM and PM{10/2.5} emission factors are the same or less for the main and auxiliary engines.
-For the main engines, NO_x emissions must meet the 274 lb/1000 gallons emission standard.
+PTE for these engines as determined from the corresponding Table 5.1-3 emission line items of this permit; and

+(3) The NOx, ROC, CO, PM and PM10 emission factors are the same or less for the main and auxiliary engines.
+For the main engines, NOx emissions must meet the 337 lb/1000 gallons emission standard.